Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 The setup for artists to use the AR-vos app is very similar to the setup for the ARpoise app.
 It uses the same **Hidden Histories ArpoiseDirectory Back End Directory Service** located here, accessible only to the admin: https://hiddenhistoriesjtown.org/ArpoiseDirectory/php/web/dashboard/index.php

 - This ArpoiseDirectory on the Hidden Histories server contains two **metalayers** that are registries for artists' geofenced layers within the Hidden Histories area of San Jose Japantown:
-  - **Arpoise-Directory** for the **ARpoise app.** We assume you have already set up layers here.
+  - **Arpoise-Directory** for the **ARpoise app.** We assume you have already registered ARpoise layers here.
-  - **AR-vos-Directory** for the **AR-vos app.** This document covers entering new layers here.
+  - **AR-vos-Directory** for the **AR-vos app.** This document covers registering layers for AR-vos.
-  - A metalayer is made up of a list of all the individual layers that are accessible through that particular app.
+  - A metalayer is a registry entry composed of a list of all the individual layers that are accessible through that particular app.
 The listing for a layer includes an approximate GPS location and area where it is visible, which allows the app to quickly find which layers are relevant given the location of a user who has called up the app.

-- In addition, there are two metalayers for layers that should be visible everywhere in that area, regardless of the viewers' GPS location: Default-Arpoise-Directory and Default-AR-vos-Directory.
+- In addition, there are two metalayers registering layers that should be visible everywhere in that area, regardless of the viewers' GPS location: Default-Arpoise-Directory and Default-AR-vos-Directory.
 We will discuss them some time in the future.

 .
 ### Arpoise Directory Service - metalayers list